hendrix97s/m2-backend-api/README.md

 7. Run the command `docker exec -it m2_backend_api artisan test` to seed the database.
 8. Run the command `docker exec -it m2_backend_api bash` to seed the database.

-## Run the script to execute project
+## Or run the script to execute project

 ...
 9. OR run the script `sh init.sh` to execute the commands.